 - i.
-Power of Taxation The Autonomous District Councils and similar institutions including those at village level in the Non-Part IX areas may be bestowed with the power for taxation as provided for the District Panchayat and Intermediate Panchayat in Part IX area. - ii.
+Power of Taxation - The Autonomous District Councils and similar institutions including those at village level in the Non-Part IX areas may be bestowed with the power for taxation as provided for the District Panchayat and Intermediate Panchayat in Part IX area. - ii.
 Levy of fees District Councils and similar institutions including those at village level may impose taxes, fee, cess etc. at such rates not exceeding the maximum limit prescribed, subject to the approval of the concerned higher authority.
 They may convene meeting regarding taxes, fee, cess etc. from time to time expressly for the purpose with prior notice, for area of its jurisdiction. - iii.
-Identification/specification of sources - There should be clear identification of sources of revenue in the Act/Rule to avoid duplicity in collection. - iv.
-Utilization of the Fifteenth Finance Commission Grant for augmentation of OSR - As grants are being provided on the recommendation of the Fifteenth Finance Commission also recommended to the non-part IX areas, local rural bodies may ensure creation of OSR generating assets e.g. multipurpose halls, setting up custom hiring center of agricultural machineries & equipment etc. - v.
-Conditionality of generating OSR for State Finance Commission Grant For incentivizing Autonomous Districts Councils and similar institutions including those at village level for the augmentation of OSR, the State Finance Commission may place conditionalities for generating OSR for receiving State Finance Commission Grant by the Councils. - vi.
-Engagement of tax Collector under Local bodies of the Councils A tax collector in each local bodies may be appointed for better collection of OSR.
+Identification/specification of sources There should be clear identification of sources of revenue in the Act/Rule to avoid duplicity in collection. - iv.
+Utilization of the Fifteenth Finance Commission Grant for augmentation of OSR As grants are being provided on the recommendation of the Fifteenth Finance Commission also recommended to the non-part IX areas, local rural bodies may ensure creation of OSR generating assets e.g. multipurpose halls, setting up custom hiring center of agricultural machineries & equipment etc. - v.
+Conditionality of generating OSR for State Finance Commission Grant For incentivizing Autonomous Districts Councils and similar institutions including those at village level for the augmentation of OSR, the State Finance Commission may place conditionalities for generating OSR for receiving State Finance Commission Grant by the Councils.

+- vi.
+Engagement of tax Collector under Local bodies of the Councils - A tax collector in each local bodies may be appointed for better collection of OSR.
 In case of non-availability of such provisions, the local bodies may engage a person on commission basis at the rate of a percentage of tax collected by the engaged person.

-The rate of percentage may be decided by the respective local body.

-- vii.
-Training of Public

-Representatives The elected representatives of councils should be trained about OSR and possibilities may be discussed for augmenting OSR. - viii.
-Periodic revision of the value of the assets and revision of tax rates - The value of every asset should be revised at regular interval so that maximum possible revenue can generated through these resources.
-The annual sale value be determined before may auctioning the assets and put in
+The rate of percentage may be decided by the respective local body. - vii.
+Training of Public Representatives The elected representatives of councils should be trained about OSR and possibilities may be discussed for augmenting OSR. - viii.
+Periodic revision of the value of the assets and revision of tax rates - The value of every asset should be revised at regular interval so that maximum possible revenue can be generated through these resources.
+The annual sale value may be determined before auctioning the assets and an institutional system be put in place so that best return is received while leasing out these common resources.
+The revision of the tax rates may be carried out periodically.